wwoast/constantina/README.md

  * Supports ''encyclopedia'' cards that only appear in search results
 * News cards contain Permalinks for external linking
 * Future-dated news only publish after their timestamp
+* Three colorful themes, and straightforward HTML/CSS to make new ones

 ## How It Works